JanVerstuyft/racing-league/cloud-server/src/main/resources/documentation.md

 ## 1. Local Collector Setup
 The Local Collector is a desktop application that forwards data from your F1 game to this cloud server.
 It provides a graphical interface for easy configuration.
 You need Java 21 Runtime environment to run the application.
+You can download it from [here](https://github.com/JanVerstuyft/racing-league/releases).

 ### Collector Application
 1. Launch the Local Collector application.